Phoenix canariensis (Canary Island Date Palm ) Care Indoors, Propagation & Common Problems

 Canary Island Date Palm fruit is an oval, yellow to orange, edible 2 cm drupe with a large seed.
 It resembles a small, thin-fleshed date.

-The foliage in Canary Island Date Palm Tree is non-toxic to both humans and pets as indicated by ASPCA.
+The foliage in Phoenix canariensis is non-toxic to both humans and pets as indicated by ASPCA.

 However, it bears sharp spines at the base of the frond which are extremely sharp and toxic.
 They often snap off once they penetrate the skin and may cause pain and swelling in the affected part of the body.
 Always wear leather gloves, eye protection and thick clothing when handling this palm.